Skip to content

 Leaders’ declaration doesn’t go far enough on air quality

-Leaders called for measures in sectors such as transport, waste, energy and industry to clean the air we breathe.
+Leaders called for measures in sectors such as transport, waste, energy and industry to clean the air we breathe and protect health.
 But, given the huge health impact of dirty air, they failed to go far enough: the declaration is missing a target to reduce deaths from poor air quality.

 Nina Renshaw, Head of Health at Clean Air Fund

 Overall, the language in the declaration on tackling air pollution is incredibly disappointing.
-Not enough is being done given the huge health burden.
-The declaration fails to mention fossil fuels, the leading cause of air pollution and climate change, which is like pledging to tackle smoking without mentioning tobacco.
+Not enough is being done to curb the huge health burden.
+The declaration fails to mention fossil fuels, the leading cause of air pollution and climate change, which is like pledging to tackle smoking without mentioning tobacco.”

 Jane Burston, CEO of Clean Air Fund